cortex-js/cortexjs.io/src/docs/coding-style-guide.md

 read_time: true
 layout: single
 date: Last Modified
+sidebar:
+  - nav: "universal"
 ---
 # Coding Style Guide

 ## Guiding Principles

-Good style is subjective and many decisions are arbitrary.
+Good style is subjective and many decisions are subjective.
 The project uses these guiding principles:

 -   **Consistency.** The code in the project should look as if it had been